suent/Carpenter.AzurePipelines/docs/features/configure-pool.md

 The demands for the agent when using a Private pool type.

-For more information:
+For more information on pool demands: https://docs.microsoft.com/en-us/azure/devops/pipelines/process/demands?view=azure-devops&tabs=yaml
-https://docs.microsoft.com/en-us/azure/devops/pipelines/process/demands?view=azure-devops&tabs=yaml

-### defaultPoolVMImage

-The VM Image to use when using Hosted pool type.

 ## Examples